Fur language: Verbs

 The Fur verbal system is quite complicated; verbs fall into a variety of conjugations.
 There are three tenses: present, perfect, and future.
 Subjunctive is also marked.
 Aspect is distinguished in the past tense.

-Derivational suffixes include -iŋ (intransitive/reflexive; e.g. lii "he washes" → liiŋ "he washes himself) and gemination of the middle consonant plus -à/ò (intensive; e.g. jabi "drop" → jappiò/jabbiò "throw down".)
+Derivational suffixes include -iŋ (intransitive/reflexive; e.g.

+and gemination of the middle consonant plus -à/ò (intensive; e.g.

 Negation is done with the marker a-...-bà surrounding the verb; a-bai-bà "he does not drink".

 Adjectives

 Most adjectives have two syllables, and a geminate middle consonant: e.g. àppa "big", fùkka "red", lecka "sweet".
 Some have three syllables: dàkkure "solid".

-Adverbs can be derived from adjectives by addition of the suffix -ndì or L-n, e.g.: kùlle "fast" → kùllendì or kùllèn "quickly".
+Adverbs can be derived from adjectives by addition of the suffix -ndì or L-n, e.g.:

-Abstract nouns can be derived from adjectives by adding -iŋ and lowering all tones, deleting any final vowel of the adjective, e.g.: dìrro "heavy" → dìrrìŋ "heaviness".
+Abstract nouns can be derived from adjectives by adding -iŋ and lowering all tones, deleting any final vowel of the adjective, e.g.:

 Media in Fur language

-Radio Dabanga - broadcasts daily news in the Fur language and in other languages local to Darfur.
+Radio Dabanga broadcasts daily news in the Fur language and in other languages local to Darfur.